kapouer/express-dom/README.md

 the wiki for more information.

-## Debugging (experimental)
+## Debugging

-It should be possible to display the webkitgtk inspector (if the bindings are available of course): set environment variable INSPECTOR to something not empty, like `INSPECTOR=1 node app.js`, which in turn sets `dom.settings.debug` to true.
+Start with
+`DEBUG=express-dom node app.js`

+A non-empty DEBUG environment value will log browser console to stdout.

-The best way to debug the web page is to disable .load() calls and let the page be rendered on client browser.
+To debug the web page itself, just remove .load() calls and let the page be rendered on your usual browser.

 ## License